Demographics Are Destiny: Challenges And Opportunities In An Aging Population

 However, while low NGDP suggests a low rate regime, it cannot fully explain why interest rates remain above but not far off multi-decade lows.
 There are several contributing causes, including the aforementioned central banks, a dearth of bonds and growing institutional demand for income.
 But aside from these factors, demographics are most likely impacting rates through changing household consumption patterns, also partly a function of an aging population.

-As individuals age their economic behavior changes.
+As individuals age, their economic behavior changes.
 Younger households smooth lifelong consumption by borrowing more.
 In comparison, older individuals borrow less as they pay down debt and downsize their homes.
-In addition, as individuals approach retirement they have tend to shift their asset allocation towards bonds, which pushes prices higher and yields lower.
+In addition, as individuals approach retirement, they tend to shift their asset allocation towards bonds, which pushes prices higher and yields lower.

 While these behaviors have been evident for many decades, today there is still another reason why older individuals are saving more: rising longevity, or the expectation thereof.
 A recent paper by the San Francisco Federal Reserve documented the downward pressure on real rates as households build up their savings in anticipation of longer retirements.3